aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/_index.md

 - Coder control plane services and web interface
 - Network Load Balancer for external access
 - CloudFront distribution for global content delivery
-- Service accounts for workspace provisioning
+- Kubernetes Service accounts and additional IAM roles for workspace provisioning

 ## Key Benefits of This Architecture